vasiliev123/librenms-alert-templates/README.md

 # librenms-alert-templates
-Observium look-alike alert templates.
+Observium look-alike alert templates for LibreNMS.
 Feel free to download and change as you wish :)

 ## What to do?